Indigo5684/Notes/docs/physics/electrostatics/3-electro-magnetic-potentials.md

 = \frac{1}{2}\sum_{i = 1}^{N} Q_{ei} V(\vb{r_i})
 $$

-We can rewrite this as a Reimann sum and convert to an integral.
+We can rewrite this as a Riemann sum and convert to an integral.

 $$
 W_e = \frac{1}{2} \int_V p_e(\vb{r}) V_e(\vb{r}) \dd V ; \quad